 1. Bind it yourself with a DIY Carpet Binding Tape

-This product is a VERY good DIY solution to make rugs out of carpet remnant.
-You basically flip the carpet over and hot glue a binding onto the the back.
-The reviews on this carpet binding tape are all good, in fact, many reviewers post photos of their finished project that are nice and professional.
+This product is a VERY good DIY solution to make rugs out of carpet remnants.
+You basically flip the carpet over and hot glue a binding onto the back.
+The reviews on this carpet binding tape are all good; in fact, many reviewers post photos of their finished projects that are nice and professional.
 The video tutorial here is extremely helpful and full of tips.
 You’ll want to consider that the $54 pricetag gets you about 50 ft of binding – so that comes out to about $1 per linear foot.